MBtech/white-paper/book-ratings.md

 ## Currently Listening:
 1. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
+2. This Book will Blow your Mind (by New Scientist)

 ## Completed:
 1. 1984 (by George Orwell): 9/10